Pareteum Corporation [TEUM] Price Analysis: NASDAQ:TEUM Bull Target $4.63 or Higher

 What about valuation?
 This company’s Enterprise Value to EBITDA is -20.14.
 The Enterprise Value to Sales for this firm is now 0.50, and its Total Debt to Enterprise Value stands at 0.01.
 Pareteum Corporation [TEUM] has a Price to Book Ratio of 1.25.

-This stock’s Beta value is currently 1.36, which indicates that it is 9.17% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 71.44.
-This RSI suggests that Pareteum Corporation is currently Overbought.
+This stock’s Beta value is currently 1.66, which indicates that it is 14.27% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 61.28.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Pareteum Corporation [TEUM] a Reliable Buy?